TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 Although automatic dependency detection works most of the time, there may be specific cases in which you want to define them manually.
 You can do so in the Model DDL with the [dependencies property](../overview/#properties).

 ## Conventions
-SQLMesh encourages explicitly typing and selecting each column of a model.
+SQLMesh encourages explicitly data typing and assigning a data type for each model's column individually.
 This allows SQLMesh to understand the types of your models, as well as to prevent unexpected type inference from occurring.

-### Typing
+### Column types
 SQLMesh encourages explicit type casting.
 SQL's type coercion can be tricky to deal with, so it is best to ensure that the data in your model is exactly as you want it.

 ### Explicit SELECTs